This page is actually a collection of articles – all written by me

-When the battery discharge warning was announced I wanted to land straight
+When the battery discharge warning was announced I wanted to land the model

-away and eventually even set full flaps for a fast descent.
-But I grossly
+straight away and eventually even set full flaps for a fast descent.
+But I

-underestimated the wind and, for a moment, just watched in wonder how the
+grossly underestimated the wind and, for a moment, just watched in wonder how

 the east of the field.
 When I finally opened up, there was hardly any power

 and I saw the airplane get just over a tree and then sink almost vertically

 into the near side of its crown – obviously by combined effort of sink